 - Hiring a local guide is a good idea, but by no means mandatory.

 At the end of the day, it all depends on the type of traveler you are.
 Keep an open mind and you’ll have a great experience.
 It will feel a little intense at times but just remember why you’re there: to explore the country and get stuck in.
-Even Moroccan women themselves deal with hassle from the men – possibly to a worse degree.
+Even Moroccan women themselves deal with hassle from the men – possibly even to a worse degree.

 So is Morocco safe for solo female travelers?
 The answer is yes.
 It’s an awesome place to travel, as long as you’re aware, follow our safety tips and don’t do anything to put yourself at unnecessary risk – however, if you’re new to backpacking, Morocco may be a bit intense for your first experience so we wouldn’t recommend newbie solo female travelers start here.